MerginMaps/docs/src/howto/sign-up-to-mergin-maps/index.md

 To start using the Mergin service, you need to sign up.
 You can sign up either through <MainDomainNameLink /> or from your mobile device using the <MobileAppName />.

 When you register with the Mergin service, you will be automatically signed up as a free tier user with 100 MB of storage.
-To upgrade your account, see our [Subscription plans](https://public.cloudmergin.com/pricing).
+To upgrade your account, see our <MainDomainNameLink id="pricing" desc="Subscription plans" />.

 ## From Web